 It’s perfect for teachers who want a laid back lifestyle away from the hustle of the big city.
 However, if you do feel like abandoning your hammock, there’s plenty to get up to after school such as surf lessons, zip-lining or hitting up one of the island’s many beaches.

 Bangkok is not for everyone.
 It’s a busy city which can make it feel overwhelming if you are not a seasoned city slicker.
 However, for those who don’t mind a higher cost of living, Thailand’s cosmopolitan capital is teeming with things to do at any price point.

 For less than a dollar, you can taste some of the best street food in the country, or splurge and indulge in a five-star meal at one of the city’s classiest restaurants.
 For night owls, there is the infamous Khao San Road, live music, a plethora of karaoke bars, and pub crawls.

-The also city boasts a well-connected public transport system in English, making it easy to get around on your own especially if you choose to live in one of Bangkok’s many suburbs just outside the city centre.
+The city also boasts a well-connected public transport system in English, making it easy to get around on your own especially if you choose to live in one of Bangkok’s many suburbs just outside the city center.